 Social media is still the quickest and most effective way to establish relationships online.
 For fashion and luxury brands, the search and filter process also makes social media the easiest way to reach the right target market.
 However, there’s a good reason to believe that LinkedIn could be the most effective and relative social media channel for these brands in 2019.

-That is to say, LinkedIn has the wealthiest demographic of any social media and fashion or luxury brands need to attract these individuals who have a particularly high level of disposable income.
-In fact, LinkedIn mostly consists of millennial’s and generation Z which account for one third of the world’s buying power.
+LinkedIn has the wealthiest demographic of any social media network.
+Fashion or luxury brands need to attract these individuals who have a particularly high level of disposable income.
+In fact, LinkedIn mostly consists of millennials and generation Z which account for one third of the world’s buying power.

 2. Embracing Chatbots for Improved PR & Marketing

 Let’s be honest, most people use chatbots a lot more than what they know about them.
-In other words, chatbots are extremely common on modern websites yet it would seem that most brands are still largely unaware of their importance.
+Chatbots are extremely common on modern websites yet it would seem that most brands are still largely unaware of their importance.

-You see, the chatbot industry is currently worth close to half a million and expected to more than double over the next five years.
-Amazon, Ebay, and Facebook are just a few of the big names which deploy this artificial intelligence and this trend is likely to continue into 2019.
+The chatbot industry is currently worth close to half a million and expected to more than double over the next five years.
+Amazon, Ebay, and Facebook are just a few of the big names which deploy this artificial intelligence.
+This trend is likely to continue into 2019.

-But how can chatbots improve PR and marketing for fashion and luxury brands?
+But how can chatbots improve PR and marketing for fashion and luxury companies?

 On the other hand, at a time when the traditional call-to-action seems outdated, chatbots can be highly effective at compelling online users to signup, register or “click here now”.

 3. Mastering Long Form Content and Recent Trends in Design

 You may have noticed a significant drop or increase in terms of search rankings during the year.
 This was due to the new “Medic Update” by Google which made a clear preference for websites with long-form content.
 Fashion and luxury brands should embrace long-form content as part of their marketing strategy.